This lesson introduces you to the various parts of the ArcGIS Velocity app and describes how they relate to each other.

 Next steps

-In this lesson, you explored the ArcGIS Velocity app and got familiar with working with feeds, real-time and big data analytics, and output layers.
+In this lesson, you explored the Velocity app and worked with feeds, real-time and big data analytics, and output layers.

-To expand upon this knowledge, work through the other Velocity quick lessons including Create a feed,Design a big data analytic, and Design a real-time analytic.
+To expand upon this knowledge, work through the other Velocity quick lessons including creating a feed,designing a big data analytic, and designing a real-time analytic.